johner-institut/it-security-guideline/Guideline-IT-Security_EN.md

 2. Product requirements
 3. Documented evidence that these process and product requirements have been met

-The structure of these guidelines is based on these ideas: In Chapter B) it starts off with the general requirements, in Chapter C) it establishes the process requirements (including documentation), and in Chapter D) it establishes the product requirements (including documentation).
-Within these &quot;main chapters&quot;, the requirements are structured along software life cycle process lines:
+The structure of these guidelines is based on these pillars: In section B) it starts off with the general requirements, in section C) it establishes the process requirements (including documentation), and in section D) it establishes the product requirements (including documentation).
+Within these &quot;main sections&quot;, the requirements are structured along software life cycle process lines:

 1. **Process requirements**
    1. ***Requirements for the development process***